Parking

 When required, current validation or indicia of registration must be attached to the rear plate in a manner complying with the laws of the state of Utah, and be free from defacement, mutilation, grease, and other obscuring materials, so as to be plainly visible and legible at all times.

-Vehicles with expired registrations the day after the expired registration are in violation of city ordinance and are subject to citation under city and state code.
-Vehicles with registrations that have been expired more than 3 months are subject to impound.
-(12.56.040)
+Vehicles with expired registrations the day after the expired registration are in violation of city ordinance and are subject to citation under City and State code.
+Vehicles with registrations that have been expired more than three months are subject to impound (City ordinance 12.56.040).

 What are the standards for posted Freight Zones?